rachel-labri-tipton/rachel-labri-tipton/README.md

 <h1 align="center">I am Rachel Tipton - Full Stack Developer</h1>
 <h3 align="center">🇺🇸  🇫🇷 🇧🇪 🇪🇺 </h3>

 - 👩‍💻 I’m a Full Stack Developer with 2 years of experience.
-I’m actively seeking a developer role with a mid-size internationally-focused company that has a strong team culture, clear career progression, and a focus on code quality and effective communication.
+I’m actively seeking a developer role ideally with a mid-size internationally-focused company that has a strong team culture, clear career progression and a focus on code quality and effective communication.

 -  👩‍💻 I most recently worked for in the L&D space (June 2024 - October 2024)

+- 👩🏻‍🎤🧑🏾‍🎤 I'd love to collaborate on projects and am currently finishing my Solo Project with Chingu.

+- In addition to my love for coding, I have high emotional intellgence and remarkable communication skills. 🌝

-<h3 align="left">This year I'm...</h3>
+<h2 align="left">This year I'm...</h2>

 - 🌱 Building projects that deepen my knowledge and experience in the following technologies: TypeScript, React, NodeJS, PostgreSQL, MongoDB, Docker, Terraform, AWS.
 - 🤿 Diving deeper into core computer science concepts by studying [Data Structures and Algorithms](https://github.com/rachel-labri-tipton/data-structures-and-algorithms)

-- 👩🏻‍🎤🧑🏾‍🎤 I'd love to collaborate on projects and am currently finishing my Solo Project with Chingu.

-- In addition to my love for coding, I have high emotional intellgence and remarkable communication skills. 🌝

 <h3 align="left">Work Experience</h3>
 <details>
 <summary>
-[Brightbook](https://brightbook.io/) as a Full Stack Software Engineer
+Full Stack Software Engineer at Brightbook (June 2024 - October 2024)
 </summary>
- Brightbook is an L&D platform with a TypeScript/React frontend and a PostgreSQL/Ruby on Rails backend using TDD principles.
+ [Brightbook](https://brightbook.io/) is an L&D platform with a TypeScript/React frontend and a PostgreSQL/Ruby on Rails backend using TDD principles.
 My work focused on improving the subscription and invoicing processes.
 </details>

 <details>
 <summary>
-[Open Climate Fix](https://openclimatefix.org) as a Full Stack Developer
+Full Stack Developer at Open Climate Fix (September 2022 - April 2024)
 </summary>
-Open Climate Fix is an AI company building Quartz Solar, a renewable energy forecasting solution.
+[Open Climate Fix](https://openclimatefix.org) is an AI company building Quartz Solar, a renewable energy forecasting solution.
 My work on the Quartz Solar UI and API brought the work of OCF's ML engineers to users.Here is the [code](https://github.com/openclimatefix/quartz-frontend).
 Here is the [product page](https://www.quartz.solar/).
 I also wrote [API Documentation](https://api.quartz.solar/docs) and built an [Analysis Dashboard](https://github.com/openclimatefix/analysis-dashboard) for ML engineers to monitor forecast model performance.
 In addition to getting a first experience in tech, I learned about the energy sector and the role open source code and community has to play in the energy transition and decarbonizing energy systems.
 </details>

 <details>
 <summary>More About Me</summary>
-✨ I am a former University English Professor and Freelance Technical Editor & Translator who retooled as a Software Engineer with General Assembly's Software Engineering Immersive (November 2021 - May 2022).
-My current work at Open Climate Fix(OCF) has allowed me to grow as a coder in a tech startup environment.
-In addition to coding skills, I've also learned about the energy sector and the role open source code has to play in the energy transition and decarbonizing energy systems. 🐬  💫  🐳  ✨
+✨ I am a former University English Professor and Freelance Technical Editor & Translator who retooled as a Software Engineer with General Assembly's Software Engineering Immersive (November 2021 - May 2022). 🐬  💫  🐳  ✨
 </details>

 <details>